Functions#

 end – the end of the range

-- value_set_flagset(value: Value, flags: int, mask: int) None #
+- value_set_flagset(value: Value, flags: int, mask: int) None#

 Sets

-represents which bits in the flag value have been set, and which are “don’t care”Added in version 1.6.
+valueto the flags and mask values provided inflagsandmask.
+Theflagsvalue indicates the values of flags, themaskrepresents which bits in the flag value have been set, and which are “don’t care”Added in version 1.6.

 - Parameters: